Computing quadratic function fields with high 3-rank via cubic field tabulation: Introduction

-Our $3$-rank algorithm, like Belabas' \cite{Bela2}, is exhaustive in the sense that all quadratic function fields with positive $3$-rank and fixed discriminant size $|D|$ are produced by the method.
-As a consequence, the resulting algorithm also produces minimum discriminant sizes for a given positive $3$-rank value.
-This is in contrast to \cite{BauJac}, where in general minimum discriminant sizes are not produced for a given $3$-rank value.
-Our goal is to obtain these minimal discriminant sizes for a given positive $3$-rank value $r$, and not necessarily to produce record $3$-rank values.
-For results along these lines, see \cite{BauJac} or \cite{RenateWIN}.
+Our $3$-rank algorithm, like Belabas' \cite{Bela2}, is exhaustive in the sense that all quadratic discriminants of any fixed degree that define quadratic function fields with positive $3$-rank are produced by the method.
+As a consequence, the resulting algorithm also produces minimum discriminant sizes for any given positive $3$-rank value.
+This is in contrast to \cite{BauJac} and \cite{RenateWIN}, which present methods for finding quadratic function fields with high 3-rank whose discriminants are small, but not necessarily minimal.
+Our goal is to obtain these minimal discriminant sizes for a given positive $3$-rank value $r$, rather than record $3$-rank values.

-As our method is exhaustive, we can generate data on the distribution of $3$-rank values for bounded $|D|$.
+Our second contribution is that since our method is exhaustive, we can generate data on the distribution of $3$-rank values up to a fixed bound $B$ on $\deg(D)$.
 Cohen and Lenstra \cite{CohLenHeur1,CohLenHeur2} gave heuristics on the behavior of class groups of quadratic number fields.
-For example, they provided heuristic estimates for the probability that the $p$-rank of a given class group is equal to $r$ for a given prime $p$ and non-negative integer $r$.
-None of these heuristics are proved, but there is a large amount of numerical evidence supporting their validity, as seen, for example, in \cite{JacRamaWill,teRieleWill1}, among others.
-These heuristics imply that the ideal class group of a quadratic number field is expected to have low $p$-rank for any prime $p$.
-As such, there is a large body of literature devoted to the construction of families of quadratic number fields of large $p$-rank, with $3$-ranks of particular interest.
+For example, they provided heuristic estimates for the probability that the $\ell$-rank of a given class group is equal to $r$ for a given prime $\ell$ and non-negative integer $r$.
+None of these heuristics are proved, but there is a large amount of numerical evidence supporting their validity, as seen, for example, in \cite{JacRamaWill,teRieleWill1}.
+These heuristics imply that the ideal class group of a quadratic number field is expected to have low $\ell$-rank for any prime $\ell$.
+Consequently, there is a large body of literature devoted to the construction of families of quadratic number fields of large $\ell$-rank, with $3$-ranks of particular interest.